meilisearch/documentation/guides/main_concepts/indexes.md

 # Indexes

-An index is the collection of a certain type of data.
+An index is the collection of a certain type of data, an entity that gathers a set of documents.

-It is, as a table in SQL, or a collection in MongoDB, an entity that collects a set of documents.
+It can be comparable to a table in `SQL`, or a collection in MongoDB.

 An index is defined by an `uid` and contains the following information: